devwdougherty/daily-code-buffer-workshop-spring-microservice-full/README.md

-# WORKSHOP DailyCodeBuffer - SpringBoot Microservices with Eureka and API Gateway
+# SpringBoot Microservices with Eureka and API Gateway - Worshop DailyCodeBuffer

 This code and projects are based on a tutorial from [Microservices using SpringBoot | Full Example](https://youtu.be/BnknNTN8icw)